-Below was a letter that I helped my husband write on April 4, 2020 when he was managing Zaidy’s, his family run restaurant.
-We were running around like chickens with our heads cut off delivering Passover seder meals very far and wide during the COVID pandemic.
+Below was a letter that I helped my husband write on April 4, 2020 when he was emergency managing Zaidy’s, his family run restaurant.
+We were running around like chickens with our heads cut off delivering Passover seder meals too far and wide during the COVID pandemic.
 We had beautiful packages prepared by Top Shelf Baskets and amazing food prepared by our Top Chef friend and friends and family pitching in.
-Our goal was to bring both comfort and celebration to so many different people who were well outside of their comfort zone, including ourselves.
+Our goal was to bring both comfort and celebration to so many different people who were far outside of their comfort zone, including ourselves.
 It was incredibly stressful.
 Too stressful, to be perfectly honest, but we were proud that the family’s restaurant was able to spread some goodwill (and I was finally able to make truly good use of my great grandmother’s china plates.)
 Please don’t tell my mom I donated them for the cause.
 She’ll kill me.

 I was really glad to be a part of this event and really proud of us all.
 That’s the truth.
+That’s danish.

 “On behalf of the Zaidy’s family, I hope that you and those you love are doing well.
 We wish you dayenu.
 I think that the writer Melody Beattie explained dayenu so well when she wrote: “Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.”
 I like that a lot.
 It is my deepest wish that the food we have prepared for you will comfort you and fill you up with joy.

 We at Zaidy’s feel fortunate to still be able to do what we have been doing for 35 years.
 Feeding our community is why we are here.
 Zaidy’s has been rooted in our family recipes and creations and in tradition.
 We have been blessed to be there for life’s important events.
 We know a lot of people have grown up with our food.
 Our food is love and that is our purpose.
 We intend to remain a center point for the community.